-I am constantly out perusing for great craft ideas.
-Everyday I share things either that I’ve made myself or things others have made that I’ve found around the web.
-There are so many amazing project ideas out there.
-The Internet has provided us with a free and simple way to find just about anything, something we couldn’t do 20 years ago.
+Everyday I share creative projects that either I’ve made myself or things I’ve found on other blogs.
+Below is a collection of my favorite posts shared on Facebook during the month of May 2014.
+The creative talent that’s out there is astonishing!
+The Internet provides us with free access to just about anything, something we couldn’t do 20 years ago.
 Read More »